ulsin/intro-ai-compendium/intro-ai-exam-plan.md

 # Intro
 - AI smart and dumb at once
 - AI is when we artificially introduce intelligence in machines
-- Solves Problme without human interaction
+- Solves Problem without human interaction

 ## General Programming vs AI